SupremeCommanderMaps/SurvivalVersus/README.md

 Under development

 * Added extra values for the HP Increase lobby option
-* Added extra values for the HP Increase lobby option
+* Added extra values for the wave frequency and wave delay lobby options
 * Aggression Tracking is now disabled by default for Easy and Normal difficulties

 ## New in version 5.3